-14 What is the applicable standard of proof and who bears the burden?
+15 What is the applicable standard of proof for claimants and defendants?

 As far as the standard of proof is concerned, the court may weigh any evidence provided by the parties, except where the value of a given means of proof is specifically mandated by law (for example, a party's confession is by law irrefutable proof of the confessed facts, provided it concerns disposable rights of the confessing party).
 The court may base its findings of fact on circumstantial evidence provided it is strong, precise and conclusive.